leptos-rs/book/src/deployment/binary_size.md

 # Optimizing WASM Binary Size

-One of the primary downsides of deploying a Rust/WebAssembly frontend app is that splitting a WASM file into smaller chunks to be dynamically loaded is significantly more difficult than splitting a JavaScript bundle.
-There have been experiments like [`wasm-split`](https://emscripten.org/docs/optimizing/Module-Splitting.html) in the Emscripten ecosystem but at present there’s no way to split and dynamically load a Rust/`wasm-bindgen` binary.
-This means that the whole WASM binary needs to be loaded before your app becomes interactive.
+WebAssembly binaries are significantly larger than the JavaScript bundles you’d expect for the equivalent application.
 Because the WASM format is designed for streaming compilation, WASM files are much faster to compile per kilobyte than JavaScript files.
 (For a deeper look, you can [read this great article from the Mozilla team](https://hacks.mozilla.org/2018/01/making-webassembly-even-faster-firefoxs-new-streaming-and-tiering-compiler/) on streaming WASM compilation.)
 Still, it’s important to ship the smallest WASM binary to users that you can, as it will reduce their network usage and make your app interactive as quickly as possible.

 So what are some practical steps?